 - In a large mixing bowl, mix together the flour, baking powder, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a hand-held mixer, beat the butter and granulated sugar together until light and fluffy.
 Mix in each egg one at a time, then the vanilla extract, making sure to mix well after each ingredient.
-Add in the lemon juice and lemon zest, mix until well combined, then mix in the milk and sour cream until fully combined.
+Add the lemon juice and lemon zest, mix until well combined, then mix in the milk and sour cream until fully combined.

 - Add the dry ingredients to the wet ingredients and mix until just combined, making sure not to overmix the batter.
 Use a rubber spatula or spoon to turn the batter and make sure everything is well combined.